Albert R. Thayer

-His work is included in the Museum Collection of the Rockport Art Association and was featured in a traveling exhibition titled 'Images of a New England Seacoast' 1900–1950.
+His work is included in the permanent Museum Collection of the Rockport Art Association and was featured in a traveling exhibition titled 'Images of a New England Seacoast' 1900–1950.
 He provided the illustration for the American edition of a popular Christmas book, The Man at the Gate of the World.
 He also provided the illustrations for the book, The Mystery of Molly Mott.
-He is best known for marshy landscapes and harbour scenes, but he painted on occasion a Boston house that caught his fancy.
-His oil paintings seldom appear in art auctions with only a couple of sales in the past twelve years.
+He is best known for marshy landscapes and harbor scenes, but on occasion, he painted a Boston house that caught his fancy.
+His work, primarily his oil paintings, occasionally appear at auction and at private sales.

 He painted a portrait of Rose Fitzgerald Kennedy.